santana-iago/santana-iago/README.md

 | **2026/1 — 2026/2** | Undergraduate researcher in **Post-Quantum Cryptography** |
 | **2026/2 — present** | Undergraduate researcher in **Large Language Model Security** |

-### Experience developed so far

-- Security-event triage and investigation using SIEM, endpoint and network telemetry.
-- Detection-rule analysis, modeling, validation and false-positive tuning.
-- Threat-hunting workflows based on hypotheses, adversary behavior and available telemetry.
-- Mapping detections, techniques and security findings to **MITRE ATT&CK**.
-- Technical documentation for detection use cases, changes and investigation findings.
-- Study of Threat Intelligence, adversary behavior and security operations processes.
-- Research-oriented experimentation, implementation and scientific writing.

----

 ## Academic and technical projects

-### Security and cryptography

-- Elliptic-curve cryptography concepts, including **ECDH** and **ECDSA**.
-- Invalid-curve attack concepts and experiments involving small-order points.
-- RSA/OAEP security and oracle attacks such as **Bleichenbacher** and **ROBOT**.
-- Post-quantum cryptography and the impact of quantum computing on public-key systems.
-- Security risks involving LLMs, prompt injection, data leakage and unsafe integrations.

----

 ## Technical focus